wagerfield/onno/docs/features.md

 ### More Render Functions

 Styled System ships with a comprehensive set of render functions.
 Onno builds on these to provide a more complete set that covers the majority of commonly used CSS properties.
-More can be added in time with demand, so please [submit a feature request][onno-issues] if you require a CSS property render function that is not implemented yet.
+More can be added in time with demand, so please [submit a feature request][onno-issues] if you require a render function that is not implemented yet.

 [Onno's render functions](render-functions.md) have been organised across a number of [source files][onno-src] to facilitate maintenance and include many useful composed render functions.
 Furthermore, each and every render function uses `csstype` definitions to validate prop values when used with TypeScript.